 TheFashionForMen – For many men, grooming their body involves a delicate balance between looking like a Neanderthal on a beach, or a member of a flashy boy band.
 Unlike in previous decades, today’s modern man is very invested in how a man should look or shouldn’t look.
 For the most part, magazines and pop culture help answer that question, but in certain aspects of style, every man needs to find out what works best for him.
 Facial hair is a typical example of grooming that has no hard and fast rules.
 It all boils down to a man’s preferences, and science.

 Scientific research can help you know what people are really thinking when they check out your beard.
 This should help you decide if facial hair is the right choice for you.
 Generally, people with any facial hair are perceived by society to be aggressive or dominating, and mature.
-On the other hand, a clean shaven man is perceived to be clean, healthy and friendly.
+On the other hand, a clean shaven man is perceived to be clean, healthy, and friendly.
 A man’s beard is a sign of active testosterone and the human brain associates that as indicative of having potential for aggression.
+That can be seen as a long-standing misconception.
+However, testosterone might provide other benefits, such as assisting the body in building muscles.
+That said, it might be common to see bodybuilders taking testosterone boosters from Steel Supplements or similar trusted brands that can help them in their muscle-building endeavors.

 One study conducted by J. Archer (2009) titled “Does sexual selection explain human sex differences in aggression?” conducted an experiment which reinforced this.
 In the study, photographs of bearded and clean shaven men demonstrating aggressive facial expressions e.g. scowling, were compared.
 Despite all other factors being constant, the men with beards were rated to be much more intimidating and aggressive.